Training your team’s feedback muscle makes your team stronger.

 How to create a feedback culture in steps

-Get started by finishing for feedback
+Get started by fishing for feedback

 As leader, start with becoming a feedback spotter.
 Go fishing for feedback.
 As a leader you can walk the talk and request feedback from others.
 Notice what is happening.
 How it feels, what it does with you and your team.
 Show your interest in feedback.